Mount Holly in Westmoreland County, Virginia — The American South (Mid-Atlantic)

 Erected 2008 by Department of Historic Resources.
 (Marker Number JT-14.)

 Topics and series.
 This historical marker is listed in these topic lists: Colonial Era • Industry & Commerce.
-In addition, it is included in the Virginia Department of Historic Resources series list.
+In addition, it is included in the Virginia Department of Historic Resources (DHR) series list.
 A significant historical year for this entry is 1677.

 Location.
 38° 5.478′ N, 76° 43.11′ W. Marker is in Mount Holly, Virginia, in Westmoreland County.
-Marker is at the intersection of Cople Highway (Virginia Route 202) and Mount Holly Road (County Route 621), on the left when traveling east on Cople Highway.
+It is at the intersection of Cople Highway (Virginia Route 202) and Mount Holly Road (County Route 621), on the left when traveling east on Cople Highway.
 Touch for map.
 Marker is in this post office area: Montross VA 22520, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 4 miles of this marker, measured as the crow flies.
-The Glebe (here, next to this marker); Bushfield (here, next to this marker); Nominy Church (approx. 0.8 miles away); The War of 1812 / British Landing at Nomini Ferry (approx. 0.8 miles away); Nomini Hall (approx. 2.3 miles away); Nomini Baptist Church (approx. 3.4 miles away); Armstead Tasker Johnson School (approx. 3.6 miles away); Lee Hall (approx. 3.7 miles away).
+At least 8 other markers are within 4 miles of this marker, measured as the crow flies: The Glebe (here, next to this marker); Bushfield (here, next to this marker); Nominy Church (approx. 0.8 miles away); The War of 1812 / British Landing at Nomini Ferry (approx. 0.8 miles away); Nomini Hall (approx. 2.3 miles away); Nomini Baptist Church (approx. 3.4 miles away); Armstead Tasker Johnson School (approx. 3.6 miles away); Lee Hall (approx. 3.7 miles away).
 Touch for a list and map of all markers in Mount Holly.

 Credits.
-This page was last revised on July 14, 2021.
+This page was last revised on May 10, 2024.
 It was originally submitted on September 12, 2009, by J. J. Prats of Powell, Ohio.
-This page has been viewed 1,022 times since then and 83 times this year.
+This page has been viewed 1,602 times since then and 43 times this year.
 Photos: 1, 2. submitted on September 12, 2009, by J. J. Prats of Powell, Ohio.